sachin-pikle/gvm-java-hello-world/README.md

 ## Prerequisites

-To run this sample on local you need the following software:
+To run this sample on local, you need the following:

-1. GraalVM Enterprise or Community 22.1 Java 17
+1. The latest GraalVM Enterprise 22.x for Java 17 components:
-    - JDK
+    - JDK, and
     - Native Image

 2. Maven